 “Ah, that foreigners’ place”, – was my Hong Kongese friend’s reaction when I told her I booked at the China Club for our dinner.
 Even if this private restaurant/club has a very exclusive reputation, you don’t feel very much exclusive when you are at the place.
 If you are staying at a nice hotel, you can ask your concierge to call and reserve for you.
 Maybe that’s why the restaurant was packed with expats and visitors like me that night (and I guess it is similar every night).

-With it's nightly acrobatic tea pouring and “magic noodle” shows- the China Club is kind of Disneyland for foreigners living or staying in Hong Kong.
+With its nightly acrobatic tea pouring and “magic noodle” shows- the China Club is kind of Disneyland for foreigners living or staying in Hong Kong.
 Having said that, I liked the place.
-There is a certain party vibe you don’t find at other Chinese restaurant in Hong Kong and i think the food is great.
+There is a certain party vibe you don’t find at another Chinese restaurant in Hong Kong and I think the food is great.
 Steamed coral leopard trout and crispy barbecued pork were particularly good.